 Credit trading

 The Order authorizes the Permittees to establish a water quality credit system but in a different form than previous permits.
-The Order essentially allows an entity to construct a LID treatment control measure that treats runoff from a drainage area that does not necessarily include the area of a project.
-The entity or project proponent is then allowed to trade the treatment capacity with projects in the same drainage area of the same receiving waters (waters of the U.S.) subject to certain conditions.
-The “excess” capacity is the design capture volume or flow that the facility treats minus the volume or flow generated by a related project, if any.
+The Order essentially allows an entity to construct a LID treatment control measure that treats runoff from a drainage area that is independent of a priority project or that is part of a priority project.
+The entity that constructs the LID treatment control measure is then allowed to trade the eligible treatment capacity with other priority projects that discharge in the same drainage area of the same watershed, as defined by an approved credit program, subject to certain conditions.
+The capacity eligible for trading depends on whether the facility is constructed independently of, or in association with, a priority project.
+Where the LID treatment control measure is constructed in association with a priority project, only the portion of the design capture volume or flow attributable to areas outside the project boundary may be made available for trading.
+The “excess” capacity is the design capture volume or flow that the LID treatment control measure treats minus the volume or flow generated by a related priority project, if any, where a related priority project is a priority project for which the LID treatment control measure is constructed or operated to satisfy applicable requirements under this Order..
 This excess capacity is a “credit” that serves as a unit of trade between projects.
 This market-based feature of the permit is designed to encourage early investments in LID BMP infrastructure for large or multi-property property owners.
 The Order does not regulate the manner of the transaction between projects, but the treatment control measure employed to produce the credit must be a LID BMP.

-Permittees are allowed to trade credits between projects, but the projects must discharge to the same nearest receiving waterbody.
+Permittees are allowed to trade credits between projects, but the projects must discharge in the same watershed, as defined by an approved credit program.
 This is a limitation on the size of the trading market.
+It is necessary that the size of the market be stable to promote trading.
+Specifically defining the trading market on the receiving water. may create instability due to changing definitions of what constitutes such waters.
+To address this risk, the size of the market will be subject to the approval of the Executive Officer, based on the principle of protecting the beneficial uses of the nearest receiving water.

-Because credit trading is tied closely to redevelopment investment, and redevelopment does not tend to be evenly distributed, there is a risk that credit trading at larger scales would concentrate the benefits and risks across different communities.
+Because credit trading is tied closely to redevelopment investment, and redevelopment does not tend to be evenly distributed among communities, there is a risk that credit trading at larger-than-watershed scales would concentrate the benefits and risks across different communities.
 This could result in pollution hotspots that disproportionately affect disadvantaged communities.
-The limitation that the discharge be to the same nearest receiving waterbody is also necessary at this time because permitting a larger trading market would require a more complex system of accounting and controls coordinated across multiple Permittees.
-Few Permittees may be prepared to effectively manage credit trading at a larger scale.
+While a single watershed may include communities with differing socioeconomic characteristics, limiting trading to projects that discharge to the same watershed of the nearest receiving water constrains trading to hydrologically connected areas.
+The Order therefore limits trading programs to projects that discharge to the same receiving water in which the treatment facility is located, unless the Executive Officer approves an alternative watershed scale.
+This limitation is also necessary at this time because permitting a larger trading market would require a more complex system of accounting and controls coordinated across multiple Permittees.
+Larger-scale trading programs may be appropriate where supported by sufficient data, modeling, and regulatory coordination..
+Accordingly, the Order allows for expansion of the trading area where the Executive Officer determines that an adequate system of safeguards, data, and administrative capacity are in place to ensure compliance and that credit trading does not result in inequitable outcomes.

 RATIONALE FOR ILLICIT DISCHARGE DETECTION AND ELIMINATION PROGRAM